Shopify/tslint-config-shopify/docs/rules/import-type-order.md

 - Improves readability and organization by grouping naturally related items together.

 ## Rule Details
-Enforce order of import statement types.
-Imports should be listed in the following order:

-* Externals
-* Absolute paths
-* Parent directories
-* Siblings
+Improves readability and organization by grouping related imports together.
+Imports should be listed in order of: external modules, absolute paths, relative paths, relative siblings.

 The following are considered warnings
 ```js